 Students must have had an Individualized Education Plan (IEP) within the past five years.
 While participating in this program, students are not eligible for either a Dyslexia Therapy Scholarship or a Nate Rogers Scholarship.
 Participating students are automatically approved for participation for the following year.

-Mississippi launched the Equal Opportunity for Students with Special Needs Program with limited eligibility for children with specified disabilities.
+Mississippi launched the Equal Opportunity for Students with Special Needs Program with limited eligibility for children with special needs.
 While this is a good step for some Mississippi students, it should not be the end goal for parental choice in education.
 Mississippi should continue to expand eligibility.
 The program is currently administered by the Department of Education.
-The Department of Revenue, or a nonprofit designated to administer the funds, would be a less politicized environment for overseeing the ESA program.
+The Department of Revenue or a nonprofit designated to administer the funds would be a less politicized environment for overseeing the ESA program.
 The enrollment cap also severely limits the program.
-The cap should be lifted to allow all parents of eligible students access to an ESA.
-Mississippi also does not allow roll-over funds to be saved into a college savings account if they remain unused.
-A roll-over component, like in Arizona, should allow the use of college savings accounts to promote the family’s consideration of opportunity costs and a long-term investment in postsecondary learning.
+Lawmakers should lift the cap to allow all parents of eligible students access to an ESA.
+Mississippi also does not allow rollover funds to be saved into a college savings account if they remain unused.
+A rollover component, like in Arizona’s ESA, should allow the use of college savings accounts to promote the family’s consideration of opportunity costs and a long-term investment in postsecondary learning.